| ENVIRONMENT |

-As a first time visitor to the Great Plains of western Nebraska and southeastern Wyoming (Wyobraska), you may be taken in by the majesty of the geology, topography, and grandeur of the landscape.
-The land opens to vast vistas of what seems like nothing but small rolling hills dotted by patches of trees, water pivots, barbed wire fence, cows, horses, and homes of various size and shapes somehow sitting in the middle of nothing but grass, plowed fields, or growing crops surrounded by endless seas of grass.
+As a first-time visitor to the Great Plains of western Nebraska and southeastern Wyoming (Wyobraska), you may be taken in by the majesty of the geology, topography, and grandeur of the landscape.
+The land opens to vast vistas of what seems like nothing but small rolling hills dotted by patches of trees, water pivots, barbed wire fences, cows, horses, and homes of various size and shapes somehow sitting in the middle of nothing but grass, plowed fields, or growing crops surrounded by endless seas of grass.

 As you approach the North Platte River Valley, deep canyons of rolling grassland seem to swallow the horizon while large buttes rise more than 800 feet from the valley floor, defining the history of the region layer-by-layer.
 Windblown deposited silt, sand, and volcanic ash created this unique landscape with the help of wide winding rivers and floods over 32 million years.

 The land is uniquely tied to the wildlife that live here.
 Animals, insects, birds, and reptiles making their permeant homes on the Great Plains have evolved to take advantage of scarcity in the grasslands.
 They’ve become specialists with the ability to use limited resources offered by the habitat, yet each is interdependent on the others’ survival.